 Types of Insurance

-The Federal Insurance Contribution (FICA) is a tax that employees pay through the withholding for each paycheck that they received.
-The tax is part of the Federal Insurance Contributions Act.
+The Federal Insurance Contribution Act (FICA) is a tax that employees pay through the withholding for each paycheck that they receive.
 The act requires employees to pay the tax as a contribution in order to fund Social Security and Medicare.
 After a period of time has passed, an employee is eligible to receive Social Security disability insurance.

 The Disability Insurance Program is managed through the Social Security Administration.
 It protects the income of a worker if they are unable to work for a long period of time.

-Employees who have paid the Federal Insurance Contributions Act (FICA) tax for a certain amount of time are eligible to receive the Social Security disability income insurance.
+Employees who have paid the FICA tax for a certain amount of time are eligible to receive the Social Security disability income insurance.
 Individuals can receive this insurance after 6 months of being disabled.

 Social Security Disability Insurance (SSDI) pays an amount each month to an individual who can't work because of a serious illness or disability that lasts for a minimum of one year or leads to death in that year.
 SSDI also pays the majority of retired worker benefits.